 UX and SEO both share the goal of helping users to complete their tasks by providing them with relevant information.
 SEO leads a person to the content they need, where as the UX answers their queries once a user ends up on the webpage.

-At various points in our careers, there come periods where we are so knee-deep into our specialisations, that we sometimes miss out on the bigger picture.
+At various points in our careers, there come periods when we are so knee-deep in our specialisations that we sometimes miss out on the bigger picture.

-This is especially true of young SEO professionals (in some cases even the experienced ones too!).
+This is especially true of young SEO professionals (in some cases even experienced ones!).
 A widespread misconception among them perfectly summarises my first line in this article above.

-Many in the field assume (sometimes even convinced) that SEO is all about link building, clicks and keywords.
+Many in the field assume (sometimes even believe) that SEO is all about link building, clicks and keywords.
 It sure is!
-But it also is so much more!
-Among the gazillion factors Google takes into account while ranking pages, UX is right up there on its list of priorities.
+But it is also so much more!
+Among the gazillion factors, Google takes into account while ranking pages, UX is right up there on its list of priorities.

-Think of SEO and UX as two halves that are part of a larger umbrella – User acquisition and conversions.
+Think of SEO and UX as two halves of a larger umbrella – User acquisition and conversions.

 Good SEO lays the bait, cooks up a mouth-watering aroma and entices Google to push your site up the rankings.
 As with good food, users would want to see a suitably sumptuous dish at the end of the aroma trail.
 Great UX is that dish.